AnonymousxiosdeV/iOSDyldIntegrityBypass/README.md

 # iOSDyldIntegrityBypass
-Guide and Tweak on how to bypass applications compiled with Integrity checks.
-Designed for Jailed ios tweaks.
+This Repo is a proof of concept for a simple method for bypass applications that use dyld integrity checks that will exit due to Dyld's CrashIfInvalidCodeSignature() method.

 If it's helpful for you, throw a Star and Follow me for future open source tweak release around some popular games.

-Expected tools avialable:
+Expected Software/Tools:
 - Xcode
-- Theos and Theos-Jailed
 - Facebooks Fishhook library (Available on github)

+Alternative Tools:
+- Theos
+- Theos-jailed (Theos extension that includes templates for handling dynamic library generation from your tweak and load command injection)

 ## General Overview
 Applications compiled with iOS dynamic linker (Dyld) file integrity protection will crash on launch when working with a cracked and/or resigned binary.
 Since we require a decrypted binary to inject any tweaks, preparation on how to bypass these basic FIP protocols is critical for both Jailbreak and Jailed tweak developers.

 ### Identifying an application is crashing due to Dyld?
 You have a cracked/decrypted binary, you injected your tweak, but the application crashes on launch.
 Check out your devices crash log.
 If the crash log show's the main thread never makes it past `_dyld_start`, guess what!?
-Dyld is killing you!?
+It's 99% likely that this Dyld option is killing you!?

 ### What is Dyld doing?
 Thankfully the source for dyld, like much of Apple's work, is open and available via apple directly at either, https://github.com/opensource-apple or https://opensource.apple.com.
-This repo isn't to break down how dyld operates, but it is HIGHLY recommended you become familiar with the process flow for opening and executing a binary of iOS systems if you want to have a proper understanding of how it flags you, and why this bypass works.

-Pay attention to `ImageLoaderMachO.h` and trace back through dyld's source to get a good idea of what's going on.
+This is not a crash course in Dyld operations, but to provide enough context to allow you to get up and running past this protection.

+I highly suggest educating yourself on the general MachO Executable structure, and tracing through Dyld source if you seek to understand what is going on here under the hood.
+Pay attention to `ImageLoaderMachO.h`.

 ### Let's watch what's happening.
 If you were to use fishhook or another method to rebind symbols on runtime, and monitored open(), read(), close() you will find 2 calls that should stand out.
-On the application i was investigating I received.

 1) Open() called on original binary image
 2) Read() for 4 Mem Pages (0x4000 Bytes on iOS 64 bit systems)